 Hard drive/disk space

 Your disk space, also called the hard drive, is often confused with RAM.
 That’s because they both refer to your laptop’s internal memory.
-But each handles the computer’s memory differently.
+But each handle computer’s memory differently.

 Remember how we mentioned RAM affects the functionality and speed of your laptop?
 That’s because RAM handles the memory of active or open programs and files.
 Larger RAM means your RAM can handle more active programs, software, and files.